omercnet/BurpJDSer-ng/README.md

 Finally, create a "libs/" directory next to your burp.jar and put all the jars in it.

 ### 2) Start Burp plugin
-Download from [here](https://github.com/omercnet/BurpJDSer-ng/raw/master/dist/BurpJDSer-ng.jar) and simply load it in the Extender tab, the Output window will list all the loaded jars from ./libs/
+Download from [releases page](https://github.com/omercnet/BurpJDSer-ng/releases) and load it in the Extender tab, the Output window will list all the loaded jars from ./libs/

 ### 3) Inspect serialized Java traffic
-Serialized Java content will automagically appear in the Deserialized Java input tab in appropriate locations (proxy history, interceptor, repeater, etc.)
+Serialized Java content will automagically appear in the `Java Object` tab in appropriate locations (proxy history, interceptor, repeater, etc.)
-Any changes made to the XML will serialize back once you switch to a different tab or send the request.
+Any changes made to the JSON will serialize back once you switch to a different tab or send the request.

-**Please note that if you mess up the XML schema or edit an object in a funny way, the re-serialization will fail and the error will be displayed in the input tab**
+**Please note that if you mess up the JSON schema or edit an object in a funny way, the re-serialization will fail and the error will be displayed in the Dashboard tab**

 In case you need to add more JARs, right click anywhere and select "BurpJDSer-ng: Reload JARs"